penguinencounter/colormagic/README.md

 > *Sounds cursed.
 I like it!* - Katt

-> ## This library is intended for people who are already familiar with scripting and how images work.
+> ## This library is intended for people who are already familiar with scripting.

 `colormagic` is a Lua package designed for doing exactly one thing: